Director of Tennis and Head Coach of Women's Tennis

 Oklahoma Christian, 2000

-Chris Young is entering his fourth season as the head coach of the Oklahoma State women's tennis program.
-After spending five years as the Wichita State Director of Tennis, Young returned three seasons ago to his home state where he competed as a collegian and began his coaching career.
+Chris Young is entering his sixth season as the head coach of the Oklahoma State women's tennis program.
+After spending five years as the Wichita State Director of Tennis, Young returned four seasons ago to his home state where he competed as a collegian and began his coaching career.

-The Cowgirl program saw its biggest win ever when the team defeated No. 6 Texas for the fourth time in history.
-As a result, the Cowgirls received a No. 5 seeding and spot in the quarterfinals of the Big 12 Championships as well as a bid to the Tuscaloosa Regional in the NCAA Tournament.
+Oklahoma State finished with an 11-10 record in Young's third season.
+The Cowgirl program saw its biggest win ever in 2012 when the team defeated No. 6 Texas for the fourth time in history.
+As a result, the Cowgirls received a No. 5 seeding and a spot in the quarterfinals of the Big 12 Championships, as well as a bid to the Tuscaloosa Regional in the NCAA Tournament.
 OSU fell in its first match of each tournament.

-Under Young's direction, two Cowgirls received recognition in 2012.
-C.C.
-Sardinha was named to the 2012 Academic All-Big 12 tennis team, and Meghan Blevins was named 2012 ITA Central Region Rookie of the Year.
+Under Young's direction, Meghan Blevins was named ITA Central Region Rookie of the Year in 2012.